Stock Option Plans

 NOTE 9 – STOCK OPTION PLANS

 On February 7, 2014, the Company adopted the 2014 Equity Compensation Plan.
 Under this plan, the Company may issue options to purchase shares of common stock to employees, directors, advisors, and consultants.
-The aggregate number of shares that could be issued under this plan upon adoption was 30,420,148.
-On April 16, 2015, the majority stockholder of the Company approved an increase in the Company’s 2014 Equity Compensation Plan by 15 million shares.
+The aggregate number of shares that may be issued under this plan upon adoption was 30,420,148.
+On April 16, 2015, the majority stockholder of the Company approved an increase in the Company’s 2014 Equity Compensation Plan by 15 million shares, which was subsequently increased in December 2018 by an additional 5 million shares to allow for a total of 50,420,148 shares available under the plan.

 Under the terms of the 2014 Equity Compensation Plan and the 2006 Stock Incentive Plan (collectively, the “Plans”), incentive stock options may be granted to employees at a price per share not less than 100% of the fair market value at date of grant.
 If the incentive stock option is granted to a 10% stockholder, then the purchase or exercise price per share shall not be less than 110% of the fair market value per share of common stock on the grant date.
 Non-statutory stock options and restricted stock may be granted to employees, directors, advisors, and consultants at a price per share, not less than 100% of the fair market value at date of grant.
 Options granted are exercisable, unless specified differently in the grant documents, over a default term of ten years from the date of grant and generally vest over a period of four years.